ammarfaizi2/simple-registration-asm/README.md

 # Simple Registration ASM

-This program can be used for member registration, it will save the user input to a file which named `database.txt`.
-For every recorded input has its unixtime that represents to time when the user finished submitted their information.
+This program can be used for member registration, it saves the user input to a file which named `database.txt`.
+For every recorded input has its unixtime that represents to time when the user submitted their informations.

 # Installation
 ```